-The most expensive item of the evening was one of Claude Monet's "Waterlillies" paintings, which sold for $22.6 million, the third highest price ever paid at auction for a Monet -- and well above the pre-sale estimate of $15 million.
+The most expensive item of the evening was one of Claude Monet's "Waterlillies" paintings, "Nympheas," which sold for $22.6 million, the third-highest price ever paid at auction for a Monet -- and well above the pre-sale estimate of $15 million.

 Monet painted the oil on canvas of his pond in Giverny, France in 1906, an early date for his series of "Waterlillies" paintings.
 The record price for a Monet painting was set last year, when a different "Waterlillies" painting sold for $33 million at Sotheby's in London.

-Earlier, Vincent Van Gogh's "The Bridge of Trinquetaille," an oil on canvas completed in 1888, sold for $15.4 million, the 10th highest price ever paid at auction for a Van Gogh.
+Earlier, Vincent Van Gogh's "The Bridge of Trinquetaille," an oil on canvas completed in 1888, sold for $15.4 million.
+Only nine Van Gogh's have sold for a higher price.

-The price represented quite a gain on the $1.5 million purchase price of 1980, when the current seller bought it, but the price was below Christie's pre-sale estimate of $20 million.
+The sale represented quite a gain on the $1.5 million purchase price of 1980, when the current seller bought it, but it still sold for below Christie's pre-sale estimate of $20 million.